DoSomething/analytics/README.md

 Include the bundled `dist/Analytics.js` in your page, or require it using a module bundler.

 ### Usage
-You can manually send an event with `Analytics.analyze('category', 'action', 'label')`.
+You can manually send an event with `Analytics.analyze('category:action:label')` (the event is expected as a colon separated string consisting of the category, action, and label.)

 You can also trigger events by setting data attributes on clickable items, or by using the global `analyze()` helper method in an inline script anytime after running `Analytics.init()`: